 "And no need to look so full of yourself, Van Holtz," she complained.
 He was polite enough not to disagree, but he did smirk.
 It was a Van Holtz thing.
 He couldn't help himself.
 At least that's what he said when she snarled at him.
 "I need ice time," Bo complained after writing a list of all the things he needed to do that evening in order to reorganize his uncle's library and burning his soiled shirt in his uncle's backyard pit.
 "Want to come with me?"
 Blayne snorted.
-Not exactly the answer lie was expecting.
+Not exactly the answer he was expecting.

 Pulling a training jersey over his head, he watched as she fed the dog under his uncle's couch.
-When Grigori realizes she 's expecting him to keep that dog...
+When Grigori realizes she's expecting him to keep that dog...
 "What does that snort mean?"
-"It means do you really expect me to be like the other skanks whoshine your knob?
+244 "It means do you really expect me to be like the other skanks who shine your knob?
 Sitting around watching you play hockey?"
+"I don't want you to watch me play.
+I need training and you're available."
+"I can't help you train."
 "Because you're a girl?"
-And he was surprised hen that bowl of fresh chicken and steak for the dog didn 't come flying at his head. ^{&#}x27; don't want you to watch me play.
-I need training and you're available. " [&]quot;I can't help you train."
+And he was surprised when that bowl of fresh chicken and steak for the dog didn't come flying at his head.
 "No, you sexist prick.
 Because you equated my roller skating ability to a seal moving across land.
-I somehow doubt my ice skating skill will impress you any more.
+I somehow doubt my ice skating skill will impress you any more."
 He crouched in front of her, the dog under the couch whimpering and moving farther away.
 Good thing the couch was so big.
 "This is true, but I'd hate for these to go to waste."
 He brought around the box he'd been hiding behind his back and placed it on her lap.
 She stared down at the box and sighed.
 "This isn't a clock, is it?"
 "No. This isn't a clock.
 I think you'll like it."
 Blayne didn't seem too convinced, but she pulled off the top and moved the tissue paper around until she gasped and grinned.
 "Oh, my God!"
 "They should fit.
 Norm had to search like crazy to find your size, though."
 "They're ice skates."
 "They're hockey skates."
 She held them up.
 "Sparkly red hockey skates."
 "They didn't have pink."
 "I can't play hockey in pink, isn't that the law?"
 She dropped the skates in the box, tossed the box aside, and threw her arms around his neck.
 She hugged him tight, and he'd never been so glad he'd followed a whim before.
 "Thank you so much!
 I love them!"
 He hugged her back and kissed her neck.
 "Good.
 Now let's get going."
 She pulled back.
 "I'm still not sure what you want me to do.
 I haven't gone ice skating since I was thirteen when Gwenie decided it was a good idea to teach me some derby moves.
 That humiliation alone was enough to ensure I never got on ice again."
-"Well, I have uses for you and your exemplary stick skills.,, "Such as?"
+"Well, I have uses for you and your exemplary stick skills."
+"Such as?"
 He grinned.
-"I need a goalie."
-What the hell had she been thinking?
+"I need a goalie." ''' What the hell had she been thinking?

-"Eek! " Why did she agree to this?
+"Eek!"
+Why did she agree to this?